Services for researchers

 Today, open access publishing is widely encouraged and may even be required by research funding bodies (ANR, European Commission, European Research Council, etc).

 But how to choose a journal or publisher to publish in open access?
-What are the current debates?
 How do I find out about a publisher’s open access policy?
 What are the publication fees (article processing charges or APCs) charged by a journal?
-Which model will my funder accept?
-Can my laboratory finance the APCs charged by a journal?
-Does the journal I want to publish in has an agreement?
+Does the journal I want to publish in have an agreement with Sciences Po?
+Can my laboratory or Sciences Po Library finance the APCs charged by a journal?

 If you want to know more, contact us!